Member (MCIfA)

 Deadlines to submit applications

 This means you may need to undertake some training in ethical competence before you apply to be able to demonstrate the perception of professional context part of the competence matrix (see preparing for your application above).
-If you are unsure if you are ready to apply for MCIfA, please membership [at] archaeologists.net (get in touch).
+If you are unsure whether you are ready to apply for MCIfA, please membership [at] archaeologists.net (get in touch).

 Interview preparation useful links